haydenhigg/idios/README.md

 # idios

 Go package for extracting "common" or "uncommon" features from a piece of text, given a training corpus.
-Given its probabilistic approach and simple (mean) calculation to determine the proper threshold, this tool is hypothetically language-agnostic, and is efficient to train.
+This tool is hypothetically language-agnostic, and is efficient to run on test documents after "training".

 ## install